brightnetwork-technology-academy/bnta_cohort1_ios/readme.md

   * UITableView
   * UICollectionView
   * Autolayout

-  Foundation

-  * Dates and Times (Date, TimeInterval, DateComponents, Calendar, DateFormatter, RelativeDateTimeFormatter)
-  * Units and Measurement (Unit, Mesasurement, UnitConverter)
-  * Files and Data Persistence (UserDefaults, Keychain, FileManager, CoreData)

 #### Exercises

 1. [Ray Wenderlich Storyboards Tutorial](https://www.raywenderlich.com/5055364-ios-storyboards-getting-started)
+2. Recreate [this view](https://docs-assets.developer.apple.com/published/81df924749/ab74c89e-7d7e-46c0-a848-dee90fe046d2.png) using `UITableViewController` and `UITableViewCell`
+3. Create an app that uses a `UINavigationController` to allow a simple root `UIViewController` to segue to three different view controllers.
+The root ViewController should have a `UIButton` for each segue and the three different view controllers should simply have 3 different background colors.
+Each of the destination view controllers should be able to return to the root view controller using a back button.
+4. Create a single screen App that uses UserDefaults to save the number of times that the app has been opened.
+Display the number of app opens on a label that uses autolayout to center itself on the screen.

 ## Class 3

+#### Reading

+#### Topics

-Swift Package Manager / Cocoapods
+* Swift Package Manager / Cocoapods

-GestureRecognizers
+* GestureRecognizers

-ARC
+* ARC

-Concurrency
+* Concurrency

+#### Exercises

 ## Class 4

-#### Reading/Watching
+#### Reading

 * [Fetching Website Data into Memory](https://developer.apple.com/documentation/foundation/url_loading_system/fetching_website_data_into_memory) (required)
 * [Introduction to Swift UI WWDC 2020](https://developer.apple.com/videos/play/wwdc2020/10119/) (recommended)
 * [Core Location](https://developer.apple.com/documentation/corelocation) | [Adding Location Services to Your App](https://developer.apple.com/documentation/corelocation/adding_location_services_to_your_app) (required)

+#### Topics

-Core Location
+* Core Location

-Networking
+* Networking

-SwiftUI
+* SwiftUI

-Animation
+* Animation

+#### Exercises